Emergency Dentist in Wantirna

 Treat dental emergencies at Studfield Dental

-Dental emergencies can be of various natures, from dental infections to extreme swellings associated with fever, to dislodged fillings causing major sensitivity and much more.
+Dental emergencies can be of various nature, from dental infections and extreme swellings associated with fever, to dislodged fillings causing major sensitivity and much more.
 If you have any of the following dental emergencies, we advise that you come and see us right away:

-Odontogenic or tooth pain could be both, acute or chronic in nature.
-The dental nerve is infected and causes severe pain in acute conditions and sometimes swells up from within.
-This can cause severe pulpitis and create an abscess full of pus, which is quite painful with the pressure build up.
+Odontogenic or tooth pain could be both acute or chronic in nature.
+When the dental nerve is infected, it can cause severe pain in acute conditions and swelling from within.
+This can lead to severe pulpitis and create an abscess full of pus, which is quite painful with the pressure build-up.

 Sometimes accidental falls or impact injuries can cause your whole tooth to be impacted and become loose within its socket or completely fall out.
-In such a situation, always gently pick up your tooth and place it in either milk, normal saline or even better, within the mouth soaked in your own saliva to protect the fibers on your tooth’s root.
-Within the hour, make it to us at SDG Dental and we’ll be able to re-position the tooth back into its socket and splint it immediately.
+In such a situation, gently pick up your tooth and place it in either milk, normal saline or within the mouth soaked in your own saliva to protect the fibres on your tooth’s root.
+Visit us at SDG Dental within the hour, and we’ll be able to re-position the tooth back into its socket and splint it immediately.
 The sooner action is taken, the better the chances of saving your teeth!

 Profuse or uncontrollable bleeding from your gums can be a sign of gum disease or trauma.
 Rinse your mouth with warm saltwater and apply gentle pressure to the bleeding area.
 Contact our dentist as soon as possible for an evaluation.

 DISLODGED RESTORATIONS (FILLINGS, CROWNS & VENEERS)